Music » Classical » Bowman » Song

 @Dav I tried to avoid the tropes associated with battles.
 Perhaps I succeeded with this.
 Thanks for the listen and kind comment Dav.

-Latest song: Shiloh
+Latest song: Anthimos

 artist